Branjosef/immersive-mod-1-introduction-hashketball-review/README.md

 be (maybe they use a loop, .map, .each...).
 If they get stuck then you may point them in the right direction to help get them jump started, like: "check out the .keys method."
-Last, if their solution is a different approach from you might have taken, that is alright, do not dismiss it.
+Last, if their solution is a different approach from you might have taken, that is all right, do not dismiss it.
 Follow their train of thought (or ask them for it if you're unclear) and continue to work off that solution instead of refactoring their code (I guarantee someone will learn something new with this approach... it might even be you!)